-- AutoSet Summary when enabled, a table of the results of the AutoSet calibration is printed after the AutoSet test patterns: - ◆ Log Head Registration Data sends head registration data to a log file on the print server. - ◆ Log Jet Data sends jet data to a log file on the print server.
+- AutoSet Summary when enabled, a table of the results of the AutoSet calibration is printed after the AutoSet test patterns.
+If you enable the AutoSet Summary, you can show or hide the detailed calibration data. - ◆ Log Head Registration Data sends head registration data to a log file on the print server. - ◆ Log Jet Data sends jet data to a log file on the print server.